Liz Barbour's Creative Feast

 5. Place the pan under the broiler and cook for 10 minutes or until the fish is just firm when pressed with your finger.

-6. Remove the pan from the oven and sprinkle with fresh chopped herb.
+7. Remove the pan from the oven and drizzle with the vinaigrette.
 Serve right from the pan!

 0 Comments